awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 + Amazon EC2 Auto Scaling stops replacing instances as a result of an instance refresh\.
 If there is an instance refresh in progress, this pauses the operation without canceling it\.

 Scenario 8: `ReplaceUnhealthy` is suspended
 + Amazon EC2 Auto Scaling stops replacing instances that are marked as unhealthy\.
 Instances that fail EC2 or Elastic Load Balancing health checks are still marked as unhealthy\.
-As soon as you resume the `ReplaceUnhealthly` process, Amazon EC2 Auto Scaling replaces instances that were marked unhealthy while this process was suspended\.
+As soon as you resume the `ReplaceUnhealthy` process, Amazon EC2 Auto Scaling replaces instances that were marked unhealthy while this process was suspended\.
 The `ReplaceUnhealthy` process calls `Terminate` first and then `Launch`\.

 Scenario 9: `ScheduledActions` is suspended
 + Amazon EC2 Auto Scaling does not run scheduled actions that are scheduled to run during the suspension period\.
 When you resume `ScheduledActions`, Amazon EC2 Auto Scaling only considers scheduled actions whose scheduled time has not yet passed\.